 “Maybe he’s simply ahead of the rest of us, mapping out the literary future of the next generation.” —Newsweek

-“There are paragraphs so finely wrought, so precisely tuned to the narrow-band channels between reader and writer, that the caught breath of inspiration and the sighs of expiration leave us grinning and breathless.” —Thomas Lynch, The Boston Globe
+“There are paragraphs so finely wrought, so precisely tuned to the narrow-band channels between reader and writer, that the caught breath of inspiration and the sighs of expiration leave us grinning and breathless.” —Thomas Lynch

-“A generation from now, when we…read about literature at the turn of the 21st-century… we’ll see it referred to as the David Shields era.” —Mark Athitakis (B&N Review)
+“A generation from now, when we pick up our flex-tablets or digi-goggles and read about literature at the turn of the twenty-first century, there’s a chance we’ll see it referred to as the David Shields era.” —Barnes & Noble Review

 In one of his most popular talks, David Shields fast-forwards the discussion of the central artistic issues of our time.
 Who owns ideas?
 How clear is the distinction between fiction and nonfiction?
 Has the velocity of digital culture rendered traditional modes of expression obsolete?
 Exploring these and related questions, Shields brilliantly reframes debates about the veracity of memoir and the relevance of the novel.
 He argues that our culture is obsessed with “reality”—precisely because we experience hardly any—and urgently calls for new forms that embody and convey the fractured nature of contemporary experience.